khadijahW/Flash028/Cyber-Threat-Hunt.md

 The breach has already begun.
 Using phishing, credential theft, and evasive tactics, the attackers have infiltrated Acme’s network.
 Bubba doesn’t even know he's compromised.

-## Mission
+${{\color{Teal}\Huge{\textsf{Mision}}}}\$

 Hunt through Microsoft Defender for Endpoint (MDE) telemetry, analyze signals, query using KQL, and follow the breadcrumbs before the keys to Bubba’s empire vanish forever.

-Known Information:
+- Known Information:
-DeviceName: anthony-001
+- DeviceName: anthony-001
-RemoteSessionIP: 192.168.0.110
+- RemoteSessionIP: 192.168.0.110

-## Flag 1: Identify the Fake Antivirus Program Name
+${{\color{Teal}\Huge{\textsf{Flag 1: Identify the Fake Antivirus Program Name}}}}\$ <br>

 Objective:
-Determine the name of the suspicious or deceptive antivirus program that initiated the security incident.
+- Determine the name of the suspicious or deceptive antivirus program that initiated the security incident.

 What to Hunt:
-Look for the name of the suspicious file or binary that resembles an antivirus but is responsible for the malicious activity.
+- Look for the name of the suspicious file or binary that resembles an antivirus but is responsible for the malicious activity.

 Thought:
-This step is critical for attribution.
+- This step is critical for attribution.
 Identifying the root artifact allows analysts to formulate a hypothesis and determine the origin of the malicious chain of events.

 Hints:
 1. Platform we use in our company